Lester pitches into 7th, Cubs beat Giolito, White Sox 6-3

+CHICAGO (AP) — The Chicago Cubs have a chance to sweep their neighbors and head into the All-Star break feeling at least a little better.
+The way they’ve been struggling, they’ll take that.

-CHICAGO (AP) — Jon Lester pitched into the seventh inning, and the Chicago Cubs beat All-Star Lucas Giolito and the crosstown White Sox 6-3 at Guaranteed Rate Field on Saturday night.
+Jon Lester pitched into the seventh inning, and the Cubs beat All-Star Lucas Giolito and the crosstown White Sox 6-3 at Guaranteed Rate Field on Saturday night.

 The two-game series figured to be a charged one with the Cubs in a funk for weeks and the White Sox looking like a team that’s breaking through after years of losing.
-But with Lester in command and Giolito struggling, this game went to the North Siders.
+But with Lester in command and Giolito struggling, the opener went to the North Siders with a sellout crowd watching.

+“Team victory,” manager Joe Maddon said.
+“Could have been a little bit cleaner.
+That’s one thing we really have to work on in the second half, is to be cleaner.”

 Lester (8-6) went 6 1/3 innings, allowing three runs — one earned — and six hits.
 The left-hander improved to 5-2 in his past seven starts, while Giolito got knocked out in a five-run fifth.

 Craig Kimbrel hit a batter and walked one in the ninth, but struck out Jose Abreu for his second save in three chances.
-And the Cubs won their second in a row after dropping four straight, following up an 11-3 win at Pittsburgh with another victory.
+The Cubs won their second in a row after dropping four straight, following up an 11-3 win at Pittsburgh with another victory.
+And they did it despite committing three errors.

 Giolito (11-3) exited after Javier Báez followed Kyle Schwarber’s two-run double with one of his own.
 Báez also doubled and scored on Kris Bryant’s single in the first.

 Giolito matched a season high by allowing six runs, walked a season-high five and gave up four hits in four-plus innings.
-It was the third time this season he gave up six runs — and two of those outings were against the Cubs.
+It was the third time this year he gave up six runs — and two of those outings were against the Cubs.

+“I’m not worried about my year or anything,” he said.
+“I’m very frustrated with this game, clearly.
+I mean, the loss is on me.
+It’s all on me.
+It’s one inning where I got out of sync, and I couldn’t correct it.
+They took advantage.
+I walked three, and then a little base hit over the third baseman’s head.
+That’s it.”

-Tagged for six over 4 1/3 innings in a loss at Wrigley Field on June 19, Giolito fared no better this time.
+Tagged for six runs over 4 1/3 innings in a loss at Wrigley Field on June 19, Giolito fared no better this time.

 The right-hander lost control in the fifth, walking Robel Garcia, David Bote and Addison Russell to load the bases.
+Schwarber then blooped a two-run double off the end of the bat down the left-field line.

+He stood near home plate for a split-second looking for the ball, heard people yelling and figured he had better hustle with thoughts of a potential triple play flashing in his head.

+“Oh, 100 percent,” he said.
+“One hundred percent.
+I kind of freaked out for a second.
+And then, I saw (it) and was relieved.”

-Schwarber then blooped a two-run double down the left-field line.
-Báez followed that with a hard smash past third baseman Yoán Moncada for another two-run double, chasing Giolito.
+Báez followed with a hard smash past third baseman Yoán Moncada for another two-run double, chasing Giolito.
 Anthony Rizzo added an RBI single against Evan Marshall, and the Cubs drew five walks while sending 10 batters to the plate in the inning.

-Moncada had two doubles, scored two runs and drove in one.
+Moncada extended his hitting streak to a career-high 12 games with two doubles, scored two runs and drove in one.
 But the White Sox lost their second straight after winning five of six.

 ROBERT MOVING UP